josmar-crwdstffng/angular/aio/content/guide/router-tutorial.md

     <code-example header="src/app/app.module.ts" path="router-tutorial/src/app/app.module.ts" region="import-redirect"></code-example>

-    Notice that this new route uses an empty string as its path.
+    Notice that this new route uses an empty string as the associated path.
     In addition, it replaces the `component` property with two new ones:

     | Properties   | Details |